jorgenschaefer/elpy/README.rst

   # and yapf for code formatting
   pip install yapf

-One-line install: **sudo pip install rope jedi flake8 importmagic autopep8 yapf**
+One-line install: **pip install rope jedi flake8 importmagic autopep8 yapf**

 Evaluate this in your ``*scratch*`` buffer: